-A further implication of the extensive collection of personal data described above is that it can be used by large online firms to make highly personalized offers that depend on details of the consumer circumstances as well as past behavioral and responses.
-Indeed, through the use of sophisticated machine learning algorithms, these firms may be better able to predict the consumer's future behavior than the consumer herself.
+A further implication of the extensive collection of personal data described above is that it can be used by large online firms to make highly personalized offers that depend on details of the consumer circumstances as well as past behavior and responses.
+Indeed, using machine-learning algorithms, these firms may be better able to predict the consumer's future behavior than the consumer themself.
 Again, although individualization is also observed in an offline world (a clothing salesperson may show an unusually tall person brands or styles that run large, for example), the potential for individualization is far greater online.